-After you set up a subsidiary, you need to focus on hiring dedicated talent that will help grow your business.
+After you decide to expand to China, you need to focus on hiring dedicated talent that will help grow your business.
 However, the process involves more than just finding the right candidates.
 Companies need to understand every aspect of Chinese employment law and compliance to avoid fines or other penalties.

 How to Hire Employees in China